Last Updated on March 8, 2021 by Julia Wilson

 Treatment: Stabilise the cat with oxygen therapy, fluid therapy and cage rest.
 Drugs to dissolve the clot and blood thinners.

-Pulmonary thromboembolism (PTE) is a blockage in the pulmonary artery or one of its branches in the lungs that is caused by an embolism, a substance which has travelled through the circulatory system from another part of the body.
+Pulmonary thromboembolism (PTE) is a blockage in the pulmonary artery or one of its branches in the lungs that is caused by an embolism, a substance that has travelled through the circulatory system from another part of the body.

 It can occur in cats of all ages; however, it is seen most often in kittens and senior cats.